Holly L. Lutz, Ph. D.

 (A-C) Hepatocystis cf. epomophori macrogametocytes ex.
 Epomops franquetti; (D-E) Polychromophilus melanipherus microgametocytes and (F) macrogametocyte ex.
 Miniopterus natalensis; (G-H) Nycteria sp. microgametocyte, (I) macrogametocyte, and (J) gametocyte ex.
 Hipposideros cyclops.

 LIFE HISTORY & PARASITISM.
 Prevalence and host-specificity of malaria parasites are highly variable across avian taxa.
 By comparing rates of parasitism across a broad range of bird species, we were able to assess the extent to which host life history traits and ecological factors are linked to infection by Plasmodium, Haemoproteus, or Leucocytozoon.
 To study the relationship between host traits and probability of haemosporidian infection, colleagues and I examined a broad range of bird species from 16 avian orders in Northern Malawi, discovering over 200 new parasite lineages in the process.
 This study was the first to test such associations in Afrotropical birds.
-This work is in collaboration with the Cornell Lab of Ornithology, Field Museum of Natural History, and University of North Dakota.
+This work is in collaboration with the Cornell Lab of Ornithology (Ithaca, NY) Field Museum of Natural History (Chicago, IL).

 View this work in PLoS ONE.